webzakimbo/bcome-read-the-docs/docs/source/network/inheritance-and-overidding.rst

 Inheritance & overrides
 ***********************

-Network and Ssh Configuration (see :doc:`network-configuration-attributes`) are inherited by all of a namespace's children, at which point they may be overidden to customise the attributes at that namespace level.
+Network and Ssh Configuration (see :doc:`network-configuration-attributes`) are inherited by all of a node's children, at which point they may be overidden to customise the attributes at odee level.

 For example: